-Evidence-Based Practices for Substance Abuse Treatment Include:
+Evidence-Based Practices for Mental Health and Substance Abuse Treatment Include:

 Turning Point believes strongly in the need to treat and address male and female clients differently through Gender-Specific Programming.
 Research has shown that when boys get into trouble they lash out, get into fights, carry guns, set fires, etc. The crimes they commit look dangerous and inspire fear.
 Girls get into trouble more quietly, striking inward through abusing drugs, prostituting, starving, or even mutilating themselves.
 (Office of Juvenile Justice and Delinquency Prevention, 1998; Prescott, 1997; Girls Inc., 1997; Davis, Schoen, Greenburg, Desroches, & Abrams, 1997; Belknap, 1996.)